telvarost/QuickAdditions-StationAPI/README.md

   * Disabled when PumpkinMoon is installed, as PumpkinMoon will take over setting spawn group size.
 * Adds ability to change max light level at which monsters can spawn.

+### Sleep
+* Adds ability to exit beds by clicking or swinging the hand.
+* Adds ability to speed up night rather than skip it.
+  * Configurable speed up tick rate
+    * Default tick rate takes about 30 seconds to sleep the entire night away
+  * Ability to tick world entities and chunks during speed up
+    * For instance makes furnaces smelt faster, entities move faster, and entities make more noise as a side effect
+* Adds ability to configure percentage of sleeping players needed to skip nighttime.
+  * 0% will be treated as one player fully asleep required to skip the night.

 ### Weather
 * Adds ability to set a Y level above which it will always snow.
 * Adds ability to disable rain in savanna biomes.